A single product license out of the full ER Media ToolKit Pro Bundle.

-- Extremely fast workflow powered by the free FFmpeg render engine which provides superb quality and renders speed.
+- Extremely fast workflow powered by the free FFmpeg render engine, which provides superb quality and render speed.

 - Convert any video into either DVD (mpeg2 format) or Blu-ray (mp4/m2ts).

-- Rotate converted video 90 Degrees Clockwise, 180 Degrees, 90 Degrees Counter Clockwise.
+- Rotate converted video 90 Degrees Clockwise, 180 Degrees, or 90 Degrees Counter Clockwise.

 - Automatically adjusts videos to selected standard: PAL/NTSC/FILM/PAL x2/NTSC x2